Tibet Watch has received information that a brother and sister have recently been released from prison.

 Chinese police authorities arrested him on April 3, 2021, while he was on holiday in Chengdu.
 After spending a year in detention, he was sentenced to two years imprisonment in July 2022.

 His arrest and prison sentence were connected to a sum of money he sent to the India-based office of the Dalai Lama and Kirti Rinpoche, the exiled abbot of Kirti Monastery.

 The offering was for a “prayer for a deceased soul”, a Tibetan tradition.
 It was therefore likely to have been a small sum.
 However, making any contact with exiled leaders has typically led to arrest in Tibet, with occupying authorities enforcing checks of people’s mobile phones.
 This was demonstrated days earlier by the arrest of another monk at Kirti Monastery, Rachung Gedun.
 Rachung Gedun was sentenced to three years in prison.

 The circumstances of Tsering Lhamo’s arrest and detention are less clear, although it is known that she spent a year in interrogative detention with Rachung Gedun and her brother before she was imprisoned.
-She was dismissed from her job in a bank in Ngawa County following her arrest.
+Both Tsering Lhamo, and her sister who works in a Ngawa County bank, were dismissed from their jobs following their arrest.